SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 In this lab, you'll explore the deployment and verification of the Miyagi UI and Recommendation services on Azure Kubernetes Service (AKS).
 Tasks involve testing APIs and accessing the UI via Ingress endpoints, ensuring proper functionality within the AKS environment.

+## Lab objectives

+You will be able to complete the following tasks:

+- Task 1: Explore Recommendation service in AKS using Ingress Endpoint
+- Task 2: Explore the Miyagi App in AKS using Ingress Endpoint

 ### Task 1: Explore Recommendation service in AKS using Ingress Endpoint

+In this task, we will be accessing the Recommendations Service API via Ingress endpoint to ensure proper functionality within the AKS environment.

 1. To test the API run the below command to get the service IP addresses